jonathb/spanish-olamundo/1_spanish.md

 ## VERBS: THE 3 REGULAR PRESENT INDICATIVES -ar -er -ir

-- 2 broad patterns for regulars: -ar and -er/ir - but can think 3 for completeness:
+- 2 patterns for regulars: -ar and -er/ir - but can think 3 for completeness:

 -- hablar - speak  hablado/hablando  = hablo hablas habla hablamos hablan (hablan)
 -- comer  - eat    comido/comiendo   = como  comes  come  comemos  comen  (comen)
 -- partir - leave  partido/partiendo = parto partes parte partimos parten (parten)

+- NB 1-PER-PL IN PRES IND - comemos vs partimos - only column where -er and -ir differ.

+- AND THIS DIFFERENCE IS JUST IN THIS 1 TENSE - ALL OTHER TENSES SAME.

+= !THIS IS GOLD!
+CRITICAL!
+POINT! -er and -ir are SAME THING, except for that 1 MINOR DETAIL!!

+- So you need never bother with -er vs -ir baggage - just think of them as the same thing.

 - above follows LATAM convention without ESPA vosotros .. is 2ND-PLUR